Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 Israeli Foreign Minister Gideon Saar later Sunday on X criticized Sánchez for what he said was encouragement for the protesters.

-Madrid mayor José Luis Martínez-Almeida also criticized Sánchez and called Sunday a sad day for the Spanish capital.
+Madrid mayor José Luis Martínez-Almeida also criticized Sánchez and described Sunday's events as a sad day for the Spanish capital.

-Israel strongly denies accusations of genocide in Gaza and has defended its military actions, which were launched in response to Hamas’ deadly attack on Israel on Oct.
-7, 2023.
-That attack killed around 1,200 people, while Israel’s offensive has killed at least 64,871 people in the Gaza Strip, according to the territory’s health ministry.
+The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
+7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
+There are still 48 hostages remaining in Gaza, of whom Israel believes that 20 are still alive.

+Israel’s retaliatory offensive has killed at least 64,871 Palestinians, according to Gaza’s Health Ministry, which doesn’t say how many were civilians or combatants.

-Seven of the last 11 days of racing were either cut short or interrupted, with more than 20 people detained by police.
-During one stage, a protester carrying a Palestine flag tried to run on to the road ahead of riders, causing two of them to crash.
-They continued but one of them had to eventually pull out of the race.
+During the cycling event in Spain, seven of the last 11 days of racing were either cut short or interrupted, with more than 20 people detained by police.
+During one stage, a protester carrying a Palestinian flag tried to run on to the road ahead of riders, causing two to crash.
+They continued but one rider had to eventually pull out of the race.

 Authorities had said the heavy police presence would be deployed for the finale in Madrid to add to the 130 officers already traveling with the race.
 Military-type trucks, officers in riot gear and horse-riding police were seen near the route in Madrid.